 Vacuum Wars is reader supported.
 When you make a purchase using links on our site we may earn a commission.
 Details.

-Best (June 2026) Robot Vacuums
+Best (July 2026) Robot Vacuums

 We’ve Independently Tested 150+ Robot Vacuums

-Unlike our Top 20 rankings, which is a continuously updated ranked list, this monthly article goes deep on why each pick earned its spot by breaking down performance across every Vacuum Wars testing category and comparing against the runners up.
+Unlike our Top 20 rankings, which is a continuously updated ranked list, this monthly article goes deep on why each pick earned its spot by breaking down performance across every Vacuum Wars testing category and comparing against the closest runners up.

 Want to see how we keep the process fair?
 Why You Can Trust Vacuum Wars Robot Vacuum Reviews.
 For our complete testing methodology, see How We Test Robot Vacuums.